suborbital/docs/website/docs/se2/get-started.md

 subo compute deploy core --local
 ```

-You may be asked to enter your Environment Token, and then Subo will use `docker-compose` to launch your Compute Core instance automatically.
-Compute runs in the background by default.
+You may be asked to enter your Environment Token, and then Subo will use `docker-compose` to launch your SE2 Core instance automatically.
+SE2 runs in the background by default.
 You can use `docker-compose logs -f` to view the logs of the running containers.
 Run `docker-compose down` to terminate the containers.

-### Run Compute
+### Run SE2
-When you run Compute, it will wait for you to press enter to start a REPL where you can add or edit functions (see [Meet the Compute Editor](get-started#meet-the-compute-editor)).
+When you run SE2, it will wait for you to press enter to start a REPL where you can add or edit functions (see [Meet the SE2 Editor](get-started#meet-the-se2-editor)).
 In the example below, we'll create a function named `hello`:

 ```
 ✅ DONE: ready to start installation